 It is recommended that a follow up MVR check be done on an annual basis to verify driving experience.
 For some non-profit organizations this may be cost prohibitive.
 As such, some opt to pull MVR’s on a longer period such as every two or three years and/or a random sample on an ongoing basis.

 One alternative is to use an Employer Notification Service.
 These programs automatically send updates to the requestor when a driver’s license status changes, there is a crash, and/or a conviction posted to the driver’s record.
 The benefit to the employer is that they only need to pull an MVR when notified of a change.
 Fees and charges vary but may offer substantial savings compared to pulling all employees MVR’s.
 Currently 16 states offer this service.
-Click here for more information on these programs.
+For more information on these programs visit the Federal Motor Carrier Safety Administration.
 Some credit reporting agencies also offer driver monitoring on a fee basis.

 If the above approaches are not feasible, the employer can require a report from the driver to certify if they have had any violations or accidents.
 This is a common requirement in the commercial transportation industry and would not require any additional cost to the employer.
 This could be done annually or more frequently as needed.
 An example is shown below: